weaveworks/weave/site/ipam/troubleshooting-ipam.md

 ...
 ````

-The first section covers the router; see the [troubleshooting
+The first section covers the router; see the [Troubleshooting
-guide](/site/troubleshooting.md#weave-status) for full details.
+Guide](/site/troubleshooting.md#weave-status) for full details.

 The 'Service: ipam' section displays the consensus state as well as
 the total allocation range and default subnet.